GRIFFINCollaboration/griffin-dashboard/static/xTags/detectors/README.md

 ##Member Functions
 Most of the plumbing for detector components is generic, and inherited as the collection of functions registered on the `methods` member of `<detector-template>`.
 These member functions are described qualitatively as follows.

+###clickCell(channelName)
+When a cell is clicked, fires an appropriate custom event at `widget-HVcontrol` or `widget-rateBar` to populate them with the channel of interest.
+Also manages highlighting the clicked cell with a red border, and removing it when focus changes.

+###findHVcrate(cellName)
+Returns the crate index wherein the named cell can be found.

 ###generateColorScale()
 Establishes all the Kinetic.js objects involved in the color scale, and attaches them to `this.scaleLayer[view]`.
 These are pointed at as follows:
  - `this.colorScale[view]` - Kinetic.Rect for the color gradient rectangle itself.